haberdashPI/Weber.jl/docs/src/start.md

 These lines define a function that is used to create a single trial of the experiment.
 To create a trial, a random boolean value (true or false) is produced.
 When true, the low stimulus is presented first, when false, the high stimulus is presented first.
+There are two basic components of ane experiment this demonstrated by trial creation: trial moments and trial events.

 ## Trial Moments

-Each trial is composed of a sequence of **moments**.
+Each trial is composed of a sequence of *moments*.
 Most moments just run a short function at some well defined point in time.
 For example, during the experiment, the moment `moment(0.5,play,low)` will call the function [`play`](@ref) on the `low` stimulus, doing so 0.5 seconds after the onset of the previous moment.
 All moments running at a specified time do so in reference to the onset of the prior moment.

-There are two other moments created in this function: `show_cross()`---which simply displays a "+" symbol in the middle of the screen---and `await_response(iskeydown)`---which is a moment that begins only once a key is pressed, and then immediately ends.
+There are two other moments created in this function: [`show_cross`](@ref)--which simply displays a "+" symbol in the middle of the screen--and [`await_response`](@ref)--which is a moment that begins only once a key is pressed, and then immediately ends.

-Once all of the moments have been defined, they are returned in an array (the `[]` symbols) and will be run in sequence during the experiment.
+Once all of the moments have been defined, they are returned in an array and will be run in sequence during the experiment.

 For more details on how to create trial moments you can refer to the [`Trial Creation`](trial_guide.md) section of the user guide and the [`Trials`](trials.md)